katherinj/DataVisualization/assignment2/README.md

 ### Assignment 2: Replicate a website using React

-In this assignment, you will utilize state and props in ReactJS to create the r[esume website](https://github.com/user-attachments/files/17061374/Assignment.1.Sample.1.pdf) by breaking it down into 1 parent component and 5 child components.
+In this assignment, you will utilize state and props in ReactJS to create the [resume website](https://github.com/user-attachments/files/17061374/Assignment.1.Sample.1.pdf) by breaking it down into 1 parent component and 5 child components.
 All data will be stored in the parent component (App.js) and passed as props to the child components.

 Note: You are not allowed to have any state variables in the child components, nor store any data in them.

-1. Components details:
+**1. Components details:**

 - App.js (Parent component)
 - App.css (CSS file to set the layout and style both the parent and child components)